ansible/ansible/docs/proposals/auto-install-roles.md

 ansible-playbook run-the-playbook.yml
 ```

+### Problems

-The most likely step in this process to be forgotten is the middle step.
-While
-we can improve processes and documentation to try and ensure that this step is
-not skipped, we can improve ansible-playbook so that the step is not required.
+- The most likely step in this process to be forgotten is the middle step.
+While we can improve processes and documentation to try and ensure that this step is not skipped, we can improve ansible-playbook so that the step is not required.
+- Ansible-galaxy does ot sufficiently handle versioning.
+- There is not a consistent format for specifying a role in a playbook or a dependent role in meta/main.yml.

 ## Approaches